Letian-stu/ESP32S3-Sr-Bafacloud-Wxapp-Project/Software/ESP32_Project/components/lvgl_esp32_drivers/README.md

 use a built-in copy of I2C Manager to talk to the I2C port, but you can also use the I2C Manager component itself and have others play nice with LVGL and vice-versa.
 [Click here](i2c_manager/README.md) for details.

+## Backlight control

+Control of LCD's backlight is provided by separate module that is independent from the display driver.
+Configuration of the backlight controller can be found in menuconfig `LVGL ESP Drivers -> LVGL TFT Display controller`.

+There are three modes of operation:
+1. Off - No backlight control
+2. Switch - Allows ON/OFF control
+3. PWM - Allows brightness control (by Pulse-Width-Modulated signal)